omarmaddouri/GCNCC_cross_validated/README.md

 ![alt text](workflow.png)

 ## Usage
-*The USA breast cancer dataset is considered here as an example.
-You can update the code with the dataset and the network of your preference.*
+***Note: The USA breast cancer dataset is considered here as an example.
+You can update the code with the dataset and the network of your preference.***
 1) cd gcncc
 2) Download the GitHub repository locally.
 3) Download the PPI network "9606.protein.links.v10.5.txt" or a newer version for homo sapiens from STRING (https://string-db.org/cgi/download.pl).